The Unfaithful Wife: Influences

 Reviewers have repeatedly pointed out the influence of Alfred Hitchcock's films on The Unfaithful Wife, in particular Vertigo and Psycho.
 The last shot of Hélène and their son makes use of the dolly zoom technique first used in Vertigo, while the cleaning of the murder site and the disposal of Pégala's body in the pond have been compared to similar scenes (the cleaning of the bathroom and the sinking of the victim's car) in Psycho.
 Still, Chabrol denied the notion that his film was in any way "Hitchcockian".

+Remakes

+An American remake of the film, titled Unfaithful and directed by Adrian Lyne, was released in 2002.
+A Russian-language remake, titled Minotaur and directed by Andrey Zvyagintsev, premiered at the 2026 Cannes Film Festival.